 And some research has found that retirees are about two times as likely to experience depression symptoms as working people.
 Reasons include financial struggles, loneliness and boredom experienced by some retirees.

-According to the Bureau of Labor Statistics, the number of seniors in the workforce is growing, even among people aged 65 to 74.
+According to the Bureau of Labor Statistics, the number of seniors in the workforce declined in 2018 after years of increases among people aged 65 to 74.
+The BLS had not released full workforce participation numbers for the COVID-19 pandemic years as of 2022.

 Government analysts expect the trend to continue through 2024, while workforce participation for most other age groups is not expected to change.